I’ve created a new Book Summaries page on Sources of Insight to round up my book summaries and put them at your fingertips.

 While I continued to serve up guest posts by best-selling authors, including Guy Kawasaki, Gretchen Rubin, Marie Forleo, and more, I expanded to also include experts.
 Basically, I wanted to provide a channel for anybody with a gift to help lift others up.
 This is part of the theme behind the mantra, “Stand on the shoulders of giants.”

-You can browse the experts on the Special Guests page.
+You can browse the experts on the Featured Guests page.

 Here’s an example of a post written with passion to help lift people up, by Pat Flynn: